2600hz/monster-ui/docs/kazoocon.md

 # KazooCon demo app
 The goal of this document is to assist you in following the "Build your first Monster app" talk

+### Launch the Monster
+First of all, go at the URL where your Monster-UI is hosted, and check that it actually renders something...
+It should display the main banner, but an empty white content...

 ### Copy and paste of the skeleton app
+The content isn't filled because the UI is trying to start the `demo` app, which you currently don't have on your system...
+And that's the goal of this demo!

-The first thing to do is to go in your Monster-UI folder, then go in the apps folder.
+So the first thing to do is to go in your Monster-UI folder, then go in the `apps` folder.
 You need to have a `demo` folder in order for Monster-UI to load your app properly.
-To do so, you'll copy the Skeleton app available at %monsterDir%/apps/skeleton and paste it in the same apps folder.
-Rename it `demo`.
-Reload the Monster-UI website, and it should load the app and say Welcome!
+To do so, you'll copy the `skeleton` folder available at `%monsterDir%/apps/skeleton` and paste it under the `apps` folder.
+Rename the skeleton copy folder to `demo` and finally reload the Monster-UI website: it should load the app and say Welcome!

+Once this is done, you're running the demo app!
+But let's try to customize it and use some of the Monster-UI features now :)

-Once this is done, follow the presentation and wait for the presenter to ask you to copy/paste some code from this document!
+At this point, wait until the presenter asks you to copy and paste this code before playing with it!

 ### HTML
+`/apps/demo/views/layout.html`
 ```html
 <div id="demo_wrapper">
 	<div class="demo-content row-fluid">